Are you using SEO effectively to boost your business?

 Sometimes the intent is clear, like when they type in “compare” or “buy.

 But at other times, you’ll have to think more carefully.
 For example, if you want to rank for “arizona real estate”, you might think it’s a good idea to optimize your content for people wanting to move to a house in Arizona.
-But it might turn out that the people searching for that term are realtors looking for property they can list.
+But it might turn out that the people searching for that term are realtors looking for a property they can list.

 Optimize for the wrong search intent, and your page will never rank.